-Another unique feature of the Hilton Head Wine & Food Festival is the festival’s cornerstone: the International Wine Competition.
-In late January, Certified Wine Educators and Advanced Sommeliers spend 3 days judging over 500 different wines.
-Gold and silver medals are awarded and those wines are featured throughout the festival events along with other vintner’s choices.
+The International Wine Competition is held a couple months prior to the Festival with Certified Wine Educators and Advanced Sommeliers.
+The judging takes place over 3-days with over 250 different wines.
+Gold and Silver medals are awarded and those wines are featured throughout the festival events along with other winters choices.
 Wines are judged in various categories and at all price levels.
 The Double Gold winners are featured at the Stay Gold event, which has become a cornerstone of the festival.